thosgood/this-weeks-finds/markdown/201-250/week217.md

 > related to the traces of Frobenius elements on a $2$-dimensional p-adic
 > Galois representation (the Tate module of the curve).
 The moment I see
 > a Galois representation I think that this must be something to do with
-> automorphic forms, so that's why I believe that the L-function of an
+> automorphic forms, so that's why I believe that the $L$-function of an
 > elliptic curve should come from a modular form.
 And it does!
 On the
 > other hand, if you give me any finite set of primes p, and any
 > integers a~p~ with p running through the set, such that